minio/warp/README.md

 A custom file name can be specified using the `-benchdata` parameter.
 The raw data is [zstandard](https://facebook.github.io/zstd/) compressed CSV data.

+## multiple hosts

+Multiple hosts can be specified as comma-separated values, for instance `10.0.0.1:9000,10.0.0.2:9000` will switch between the specified servers.

+Alternatively numerical ranges can be specified using `10.0.0.{1...10}:9000` which will add `10.0.0.1` through `10.0.0.10`.
+This syntax can be used for any part of the host name and port.

+By default a host is chosen between the hosts that have the least number of requests running and with the longest time since the last request finished.
+This will ensure that in cases where hosts operate at different speeds that the fastest servers will get the most requests.
+It is possible to choose a simple round-robin algorithm by using the `-host-select=roundrobin` parameter.
+If there is only one host this parameter has no effect.

 When running benchmarks on several clients, it is possible to synchronize their start time using the `-syncstart` parameter.
 The time format is 'hh:mm' where hours are specified in 24h format, and parsed as local server time.
 Using this will make it more reliable to [merge benchmarks](https://github.com/minio/warp#merging-benchmarks) from the clients for total result.

+When benchmarks are done per host averages will be printed out.
+For further details, the `-analyze.hostdetails` parameter can also be used.

 ## get

 Benchmarking get operations will upload `-objects` objects of size `-obj.size` and attempt to